openaps/docs/docs/docs/walkthrough/phase-4/ifttt-iphone.md

 Method: POST
 Content Type: application/json

 Body:  The content of the body will depend on the action that you would like this particular button press to perform.
+You can only do ONE of the actions per button.
 Some sample content:

 Eating soon
 ```
-  {"enteredBy": "IFTTT", "eventType": "Temporary Target", "reason": "Eating Soon", "targetTop": 80, "targetBottom": 80, "duration": 60, "secret": "your_hashed_api_goes_here!!!"}
+  {"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "reason": "Eating Soon", "targetTop": 80, "targetBottom": 80, "duration": 60, "secret": "your_hashed_api_goes_here!!!"}
 ```
 Activity
 ```
-  {"enteredBy": "IFTTT", "eventType": "Temporary Target", "reason": "Activity", "targetTop": 140, "targetBottom": 120, "duration": 120, "secret": "your_hashed_api_goes_here!!!"}
+  {"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "reason": "Activity", "targetTop": 140, "targetBottom": 120, "duration": 120, "secret": "your_hashed_api_goes_here!!!"}
 ```
 Cancel Temp Target
 ```
-{"enteredBy": "IFTTT", "eventType": "Temporary Target", "duration": 0, "secret": "your_hashed_api_goes_here!!!"}
+{"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "duration": 0, "secret": "your_hashed_api_goes_here!!!"}
 ```
 Low Treatment
 ```
-{"enteredBy": "IFTTT", "reason": "low treatment", "carbs": 15, "secret": "your_hashed_api_goes_here!!!"}
+{"enteredBy": "IFTTT-button", "reason": "low treatment", "carbs": 15, "secret": "your_hashed_api_goes_here!!!"}
 ```

 ## Understanding the JSON in the Body: